harshitg088/xylophone/README.md

 A music app that plays Xylophone sounds.

-This course was the part of *Introduction to Flutter Development using Dart*
+This project was the part of *Introduction to Flutter Development using Dart*